 Generally, if you don't respond by the deadline, the court will accept the papers as evidence supporting a foreclosure judgment and order for sale.
 If you respond, you can tell a judge why you think the papers are wrong and that foreclosure is not warranted.

-To contest the foreclosure, you can file a very simple form, called an answer in most places.
-In it, you state your factual and legal arguments for opposing the foreclosure.
+To contest the foreclosure, you must file an "answer" in most places.
+In the answer, you state your factual and legal arguments for opposing the foreclosure.